 a) that several groups and organizations inside and outside ITU-R are studying technologies, usages and spectrum for specific applications based on IMT systems;

-b) that IMT systems are now being deployed in industrial and enterprise networks,,
+b) that IMT systems are now being deployed in industrial and enterprise networks, including public, private and local applications,

 decides that the following Questions should be studied

-1 What are the specific industrial and enterprise applications, their emerging usages, and their functionalities, that may be supported by IMT?
+1 What are the specific industrial and enterprise applications, their emerging usages, and their functionalities, that may be supported by the terrestrial component of IMT?

-2 What are the technical characteristics, operational aspects, and capabilities associated with specific industrial and enterprise applications of using IMT?
+2 What are the technical characteristics, operational aspects, and capabilities associated with specific industrial and enterprise applications of using the terrestrial component of IMT?

 further decides